Washington

 Sundial: 284

-State/Province: Maryland Country: United States
+State/Province: District of Columbia Country: United States

 Dial Type: Armillary Sphere Condition: No Longer Exists